Depending on the Kibana version you’re upgrading from, the upgrade process to 7.0 varies.

-- Backup your data using the Elasticsearch snapshots feature.
-You cannot roll back to an earlier version unless you have a backup of your data.
+- Backup your data with Elasticsearch snapshots.
+To roll back to an earlier version, you must have a backup of your data.

 - If you are using custom plugins, check that a compatible version is available.